zk5160/Homeless-Donation-Organization/docs/DesignDoc.md

 * FundingBasket's code coverage report is currently a slight anomaly (as of Sprint 2) as there are not yet tests created to cover the setCost(float), setType(String), and setQuanitity(int) methods.

 ## Ongoing Rationale
+* 2024/04/07: Sprint 3 we decided to scrap our dark mode and discount code 10% enhancement features due to the complexity of implementing them.
+We are instead sticking with our five sorting features (high quantity, low quantity, high price, low price, alphabetical).
 >_**[Sprint 1, 2, 3 & 4]** Throughout the project, provide a time stamp **(yyyy/mm/dd): Sprint # and description** of any _**major**_ team decisions or design milestones/changes and corresponding justification._